MinneapolisStarTribune/technical-interview-repo/README.md

 - Push your changes to your GitHub repo.
 - Create a Pull Request in your repo (draft is fine).
+- Email the link to the pull request to the Hiring Manager.
-- During the technical portion of your final interview, you’ll walk through your solution with a team member and discuss your approach, trade-offs, and ideas.
+- During the technical portion of your final interview, you’ll walk through your solution with a team member and discuss your approach, trade-offs, and ideas for future improvement(s).

 ---